 An analysis from Deloitte shows Danish restaurant revenues have surged by 25 per cent in the past four years, restauranteurs must adapt to stay ahead of the increased competition by better managing costs.
 The Planday Blog caught up with CEO Christian Brøndum to see how Planday helps Danish hospitality operators stay in control of costs.

-Danish newspaper Børsen this week highlighted how increased competition is affecting the revenues of restaurants throughout the industry and the rising pressures to stay competitive in the growing market, Planday CEO Christian Brøndum tells The Planday Blog.
+Danish newspaper Børsen highlighted how increased competition is affecting the revenues of restaurants throughout the industry and the rising pressures to stay competitive in the growing market, Planday CEO Christian Brøndum tells The Planday Blog.

 “The article in Børsen shows that while competition is good for consumers, it means businesses will need to get smarter in how they run their businesses – using all the latest tech tools to make better business decisions, better manage their costs and stay ahead of the competition.
 Costs and competition are part of the rising pressures on restaurants in markets around the world,” Christian says.

 “Key players in the industry foresee a significant correction of the sector where restaurants that haven’t optimised their operations and cost controls will simply be forced to close.

 “The two cost levers businesses can pull are goods and labour.
 That’s why Planday has built a platform which gives restaurant owners faster data to make smarter decisions.

 “We have many restaurants in Denmark which are using our tools to get the insights and data they need to maximise returns and protect their revenue – as well as the insights Planday offers into changes in dining habits and the market around the world.

 “But this article is a timely reminder of the sweeping changes to the restaurant and hospitality sector here in the past few years and how digital tools can help those businesses continue to do what they do best in the future.”

 Christian tells The Planday Blog the last few years have seen enormous growth in restaurants and hospitality throughout Denmark.